crthai/project-form/README.md

 # About The Project
 ![project](https://user-images.githubusercontent.com/88345362/228698580-23862200-decb-4394-b1cb-675ee37899c0.png)
 ## Description
-This is a project's page that has a form that must be validated (and some other components).
-If the form is validated, changes may happen in the page
+This project's page has a form that must be validated and some other components.
+If the form is validated, changes may happen in the page.

     :construction:  in construction  :construction:
 # Getting Started
 ## Prerequisites